emre-guler/code-reader/README.md

 - `students.txt`: Input file containing student names
 - `student_codes.xlsx`: Output Excel file with matched names and codes
 - `recognized_text.txt`: Log file of recognized codes

-> **Note**: This project was generated with the assistance of AI (Cursor) to create a code reader application for processing student identification codes using OCR technology.

 ## License